wd15/diffusion-workshop-2014/slides.md

 but not workflow usage
 <br>
 <br>
-integrated into many scientific workflows
+already integrated into the scientific development process

 # Easy to use {.step data-y=3200 data-x=-500 data-rotate-z="45" data-scale=0.2}